microsoft/pai/README.md

 ### Contributors

 One key purpose of OpenPAI is to support the highly diversified requirements from academia and industry.
 OpenPAI is completely open: it is under the MIT license.
-This makes OpenPAI particularly attractive to evaluate various research ideas, which include but not limited to the [components](./docs/research_education.md).
+This makes OpenPAI particularly attractive to evaluate various research ideas, which include but are not limited to the [components](./docs/research_education.md).

 OpenPAI operates in an open model.
 It is initially designed and developed by [Microsoft Research (MSR)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/) and [Microsoft Software Technology Center Asia (STCA)](https://www.microsoft.com/en-us/ard/default.aspx) platform team.
 We are glad to have [Peking University](http://eecs.pku.edu.cn/EN/), [Xi'an Jiaotong University](http://www.aiar.xjtu.edu.cn/), [Zhejiang University](http://www.cesc.zju.edu.cn/index_e.htm), [University of Science and Technology of China](http://eeis.ustc.edu.cn/) and [SHANGHAI INESA AI INNOVATION CENTER (SHAIIC)](https://www.shaiic.com/) joined us to develop the platform jointly.